ola3bosun/heat/README.md

 - **Smooth Animations:** Using GSAP to create eye-catching animations.
 - **Responsive Design:** Built with HTML and CSS for a modern, responsive layout.
 - **Lightning-fast Development:** Powered by Vite for a quick feedback loop during development.
-- **Optimized GitHub Presence:** A clean and well-structured project optimized for GitHub showcase.

 ## Features